Pablo-Arevalo-Escobar/AI/README.md

 ## Clustering

-K-Means clustering implementation on a sample image.
+K-Means clustering implementation performed on a sample image of Obama.

 ### Data Formatting